klauern/blog/content/2016/managed_file_transfer_shenanigans.md

     --Add $20 to account X
     --Subtract $100 from account X

-and you re-process this data, you're definitely going to have a bad day when someone calls in to say that they lost all their money, or **nobody** calls in when they somehow accidentally got $$$$$'s of dollars without notice.
+and you re-process this data again and again, you're going to have a bad day when someone calls in to say that they lost all their money, or **nobody** calls in when they somehow accidentally got $$$$$'s of dollars without notice.

 You need to build in some kind of tolerance for this, and hopefully that can be encoded in the file you're processing.
-The ideal goal is that re-processing is at worst a wasted effort, but no harm as it is just overwriting the same 1's and 0's with the same 1's and 0's.
+The ideal goal should be to make re-processing-- at worst--a wasted effort, and at best, no processing at all.
 That can't always be the case, but it should be strived for.

 # Verification and Validation